Singularities in positive characteristic, stratification and simplification of the singular locus: Elimination via universal invariants

-In the following lines we consider the universal case.
-Our goal is to find equations in the coefficients of the polynomial $F_n$ that describe the image of the $n$-fold points of $F_n=0$.
-We begin by looking for equations in the coefficients that describe the purely ramified locus of the morphism; we reproduce arguments from \cite[Section 1]{hpositive}.
+In the following lines we consider the universal case in (\ref{universalespecial}).
+Our motivation is to find equations on the coefficients of the polynomial $F_n$ that describe the image of the $n$-fold points of $F_n=0$.
+We begin by looking for functions on the coefficients that describe the purely ramified locus of the morphism; we reproduce arguments from \cite[Section 1]{hpositive}.

 \

 First notice that the group of permutations of $n$ elements, $S_n$, acts linearly on $k[Y_1,\ldots,Y_n]$ and that the subring of invariants is